 - (a) Any infraction of the rules which calls for a Penalty Shot shall result in the following: The Referee shall cause to be announced over the public address system the name of the player designated by her or selected by the team entitled to take the shot (as appropriate), and shall then place the puck on the centre face-off spot and the player taking the shot will, on instruction of the Referee, play the puck from there and shall attempt to score on the goaltender.
 The puck must be kept in motion towards the opponents' goal line and once it is shot the play is to be considered complete.
-No goal can be scored on a rebound of any kind and any time the puck crosses the goal line, the shot shall be considered complete. - (b) The goaltender must remain in her goal crease until the designated player touches the puck at centre ice, and in the event of a violation of this rule, the player designated or selected to take the shot shall be entitled to take the shot over again. - The goaltender may attempt to stop the shot in any manner except by throwing her stick or any other object, or deliberately dislodging the goal, in which case a Goal shall be awarded. - Note 1: No player other than a goaltender is permitted to tend goal during a Penalty Shot. - (c) In cases where a Penalty Shot has been awarded under Rule 3.6 (c) Protective Equipment (deliberate removal of helmet or facial protector during a breakaway), Rule 10.1 (d) for Delay of Game (Goaltender deliberately dislodging the goal during a breakaway), Rule 9.8 (a) Throwing Stick (at puck or puck carrier), Rule 7.4 (d) Tripping (fouling from behind), and Rule 9.5 (e) Leaving the Players or Penalty Bench (ineligible player), the Referee shall designate the player who has been fouled as the player who shall take the Penalty Shot.
-If by reason of injury, the player designated by the Referee to take the Penalty Shot is unable to do so or again if the player fouled is not identifiable, the Penalty Shot shall then be taken by a player who was on the ice at the time of the infraction, and is selected by the Captain of the non-offending team and her selection reported to the Referee.
-In cases where a Penalty Shot has been awarded under Rule 10.1 (e) Delay of Game, Rule 10.3 (c) Falling on the Puck (in the goal crease) and Rule 9.1 (c) Handling he Puck (in the goal crease), the Penalty Shot may be taken by a player selected by the Captain of the non-offending team and her selection reported to the Referee.
-This player must be on the ice at the time of the infraction.
+No goal can be scored on a rebound of any kind and any time the puck crosses the goal line, the shot shall be considered complete. - (b) The goaltender must remain in her goal crease until the designated player touches the puck at centre ice, and in the event of a violation of this rule, the player designated or selected to take the shot shall be entitled to take the shot over again. - The goaltender may attempt to stop the shot in any manner except by throwing her stick or any other object, or deliberately dislodging the goal, in which case a Goal shall be awarded. - Note: No player other than a goaltender is permitted to tend goal during a Penalty Shot. - (c) 1.
+Rule 2.5 (f) Player substitution If during the last two minutes of regular playing time, or at any time in overtime, a team is penalized for DELIBERATE illegal substitution (deliberately having too many men on the ice).
+Also refer to Rule 10.1 (e).